 Most of the exhibits include gallons of red paint and in some cases, moving parts.
 It’s a lot like a game in an arcade.
 First, you put in a coin; second, parts begin to move.

 However, with a hell temple… you might find yourself regretting doing so!
 It might not be one of the top places to visit in Thailand for everyone but it definitely is one of the more far-out things to do in Thailand.

 Thailand’s biggest floating market and a must see (and eat… mainly eat).

-Why is the Damnoen Saduak one of the must eats in Thailand?
+Why is the Damnoen Saduak one of the must-eats in Thailand?
 It is the most popular floating market in the country!
-Floating markets are one of the top places to go in in Thailand for a mean feed in a unique setting.
+Floating markets are one of the top places to visit in Thailand for a mean feed in a unique setting.
 They are also one of the best ways to experience Thai culture and cuisine.

 Coconut pancakes, fresh fruit, noodle bowls… all kinds of assorted delicacies!
 However, you’ll want to make sure to arrive at the market by 7 am.
 By 9 am, the traffic jam of small boats is crazy enough to keep you trapped for hours!
 Definitely one of THE things to do in Thailand.

 The GRAYL GEOPRESS water bottle is the ONLY all-in-one filter water bottle setup you'll need.
 Whether you need to purify the water from a hostel sink in Kathmandu or a stream trickle in the Andes, the Geopress has got you covered.